nomin709/analysis_for_recipes/README.md

 Test RMSE: 5.52

 The close values of train and test RMSE suggest that there is no overfitting.
 However, the maximum n_steps in the dataset is 100, and an RMSE of 5.52 indicates that, on average, the model's predictions are off by about 5.52 steps.
 Given that the mean number of steps (`n_steps`) is 10, this error seems significant.
+Less RMSE is good as it implies a small error, however the test RMSE for our baseline model seems relatively high.

 Only using `minutes` and `n_ingredients` may not provide enough information for the model to accurately predict the number of steps, leading to suboptimal performance.
 The relationship between the number of steps and the provided features might be influenced by other factors that are not captured by these two variables alone, such as recipe complexity or specific ingredient types.
 The chosen max_depth of 5 might be limiting the model's ability to fully capture the intricacies of the data.